Yukon Territory Travel Guide

-The Yukon also has its own natural magical light show in winter: undulating ribbons of pale-green, pink and blue lights dance in the night sky as the Aurora Borealis phenomenon delights watchers.
-The province boasts Canada's highest mountain, the majestic Mount Logan peak in Kluane Park, set in a sea of ice.
+The Yukon also has its own natural magical light show in winter: undulating ribbons of pale-green, pink and blue lights shimmer in the night sky as the Aurora Borealis phenomenon delights watchers below.
+The province also boasts Canada's highest mountain, the majestic Mount Logan peak in Kluane Park, which rises up from a sea of ice.

-Although 80 percent of the Yukon is wilderness, there are people living there too.
-Native Yukoners are spirited, uniquely connected with their land, and have plenty of tales to tell travellers.
+Although 80 percent of the Yukon is wilderness, people live here too.
+Native Yukoners are spirited and uniquely connected to their land, having plenty of tales and traditions to share with travellers.
 Many legends survive from the days of the Klondike Gold Rush in 1897, when 30,000 aspirants arrived in Dawson City in hope of making their fortunes.
-The First Nations culture is also well preserved and fascinating to investigate in museums, historic sites and interpretive centres throughout the province.
+The First Nations culture is also well preserved, with museums, historic sites and interpretive centres throughout the province providing fascinating insights.

 Become our Yukon Territory Travel Expert

 We are looking for contributors for our Yukon Territory travel guide.
 If you are a local, a regular traveller to Yukon Territory or a travel professional with time to contribute and answer occasional forum questions, please contact us.